Fraunhofer-AISEC/codyze/docs/content/en/docs/Getting Started/cli.md

 `-c` enters command line mode.
 It will parse all files given by the `-s` argument, analyze them against the MARK policies given by `-m`, and write the findings in JSON format to the file given by `-o`.
 If `-` is given as the output name, the results will be dumped to stdout.

-Note that line numbers of findings in JSON output start by 0 and are thus off by one compared to the `server.show_findings()` command in the interactive console.
+Note that line numbers of findings in JSON output start by 0.

 ## CI/CD Integration